unparalleled-js/docs-1/on-prem/setup.md

 7) After installing your agent on your machine, you will now need to configure your agent by [creating connection profiles](/on-prem/profile.md)

 ### Linux
-In some cases, the secure network is a Linux environment where you cannot setup the OPA files using an interface.
+In some cases, the secure network is a Linux environment where you cannot set up the OPA files using an interface.
 The setup will need to be done in 2 separate steps.
-First, download agent and cert files ito a local machine (usually a work device with access to the secure remote server).
-Then, securely move these files into the secure remote server and setup the OPA.
+First, download agent and cert files into a local machine (usually a work device with access to the secure remote server).
+Then, securely move these files into the secure remote server and set up the OPA.

 1) On the top navigation bar, click `Tools` > `On-premises agent`